Skip to content

 config = LexigramConfig.from_env_profile("production")

-# With custom base path
+# With a custom base path

 config = LexigramConfig.from_env_profile("staging", base_path="./config")